RQ

 Costs & Budgeting6 min read1 April 2026

-How much does a new bathroom cost in the UK?
-A detailed price guide covering budget, mid-range, and luxury refits plus en-suites, wet rooms, and what drives costs up.
+How much does a new bathroom cost?
+Detailed pricing for budget, mid-range, and luxury refits plus en-suites, wet rooms, and what drives costs up.

 A bathroom renovation is one of the most impactful home improvements you can make.
 It's the second most-scrutinised room after the kitchen when buyers view a property, and a dated bathroom can knock thousands off an offer.
 Whether you're planning a quick refresh or a full gut-and-redesign, understanding the costs helps you set a realistic budget.